ohmycloud/website/rst/manual.rst

   {.passL: gorge("pkg-config --libs sdl").}

-Emit pragma
+Emit编译指示
 -----------
-The ``emit`` pragma can be used to directly affect the output of the compiler's code generator.
+The ``emit`` 编译指示 can be used to directly affect the output of the compiler's code generator.
 So it makes your code unportable to other code generators/backends.
 Its usage is highly discouraged!
 However, it can be extremely useful for interfacing with `C++`:idx: or `Objective C`:idx: code.